|Your cart is currently empty|

-Item 46C utilizes a radically expanding JHP bullet and you can expect around 12-13 inches of penetration in living mammalian tissues.
+Item 46C utilizes a radically expanding JHP bullet, and you can expect around 12-13 inches of penetration in living mammalian tissues.

-Item 46D utilizes a flat nosed 125gr. hard cast (21BHN) gas checked bullet.
+Item 46D utilizes a flat nosed 125gr.
+Hard cast (21BHN) gas checked bullet.
 If I were to use any M1 carbine for defense against black bear, boar hunting or for general woods carry, this would be my load of choice as it will penetrate at least three feet (probably more) in living mammalian tissue, depending on which bones are struck.
 A few things should be noted about this load.

-First, 46D is the only commercially produced high performance heavy (125gr.) bulleted load for the M1 carbine.
+First, 46D is the only commercially produced high-performance heavy (125gr.) bulleted load for the M1 carbine.

-Second, flat nosed bullets tend to crush their way through material, while round nose bullets tend to slip and slide which does not always allow them to stay perfectly nose forward, so round nose bullets can veer off path and normally do not penetrate as deeply as flat nosed bullets which stay 100% nose forward and have the added benefit of doing much more terminal damage than round nose bullets.
+Second, flat nosed bullets tend to crush their way through material, while round nosed bullets tend to slip and slide which does not always allow them to stay perfectly nose forward, so round nose bullets can veer off path and normally do not penetrate as deeply as flat nosed bullets which stay 100% nose forward and have the added benefit of doing much more terminal damage than round nose bullets.

-Third, only my Inland carbine cycled this flat nose 100% reliably, but it was obvious to me that all of my carbines would cycle if a very small amount of feed ramp throating was done to each carbine—these carbines were designed to feed round nosed bullets originally and a flat nosed bullet is a late development so, never rely on any ammo in any gun, till you test that very ammo in that very gun.
+Third, only my Inland carbine cycled this flat nose 100% reliably, but it was obvious to me that all of my carbines would cycle if a very small amount of feed ramp throating were done to each carbine—these carbines were designed to feed round nosed bullets originally, and a flat nosed bullet is a late development so, never rely on any ammo in any gun, till you test that very ammo in that very gun.
 If you are not willing to do some feed ramp modification on your carbine, you may want to relegate this load for use in revolvers.

 This load worked perfectly in my single Ruger revolver.
 This load showed very good accuracy in each firearm it was tested in and the bullet is hard cast and gas checked and will NOT cause lead fouling in any normally operable barrel.
 We ran out of case/powder capacity before we could reach the advertised velocity of around 2100 fps, but still, this load is using a bullet that is 15grs. heavier than the standard 110gr. bullets, at or faster than the velocity that most 110gr. bullets are generating.

-All three of these jacketed loads fed/cycled reliably in my carbines, but please function test your own carbines before you rely on any of these loads to save your life or the lives of loved ones…….always function test the exact ammo you plan to carry, in the exact gun you plan to carry.
+All three of these jacketed loads fed/cycled reliably in my carbines, but please function test your own carbines before you rely on any of these loads to save your life or the lives of loved ones…….always function test the exact ammo you plan to carry, in the exact gun, you plan to carry.
 Never assume anything when it comes to important matters……guns are ALL individuals.

 Item 46A - Exterior Ballistics Charts for different Muzzle Velocities